Dundonald International Ice Bowl: Outside tenants

-Behind the Ice Bowl is the David Lloyd Fitness Centre and across the road is the Hanwood Business Park and the Dundonald OmniPark (previously Eastpoint Leisure Village from 2009-June 2015), which all make up the Dundonald Leisure Park.
+Behind the Ice Bowl is the David Lloyd Fitness Centre, and across the road is the Hanwood Business Park and the Dundonald OmniPark (previously Eastpoint Leisure Village from 2009 to June 2015).
+Together, they all make up the Dundonald Leisure Park.
 There is planning permission for a hotel to be built next to the Ice Bowl and Fitness Centre since the early 2000s.

 Pirates Adventure Golf

 In 2004, a new golf course opened.
 It was built where the original main car park was.
 It has two courses, Blackbeard's Adventure and The Captain's Challenge.
 In the Winter, a giant cover goes over the Blackbeard's Adventure course so visitors don't get put off and the track stays dry.

 Ice hockey

 It is the training base and a secondary venue of the Belfast Giants ice hockey team.

 During the 2008–09 Elite Ice Hockey League season, the venue hosted the second leg of the Challenge Cup final, which was won 3–1 by the Giants, giving them a 6–5 aggregate victory.